Aghawafaabbass/xgboost-intrusion-detection-nsl-kdd/README.md

-Jupyter Notebook with preprocessing, model training, evaluation, and visuals
+Jupyter Notebook with preprocessing, training, and evaluation